-1. What are the benefits of using the Core Vocabularies?
+1. What are the benefits of using the e-Government Core Vocabularies?

-One of the main benefits of the Core Vocabularies is that they provide a concrete starting point for promoting semantic interoperability among European public administrations.Public administrations can use and extend the Core Vocabularies in the following contexts:
+One of the main benefits of the e-Government Core Vocabularies is that they provide a concrete starting point for promoting semantic interoperability among European public administrations.Public administrations can use and extend them in the following contexts:

-- Data integration: the Core Vocabularies can integrate data that comes from disparate data sources.
+- Data integration: the e-Government Core Vocabularies can integrate data that comes from disparate data sources.

 2. Who developed the solution?